urahiroshi/e2e-server/README.md

 browser automation library , so E2E-Server may not use for cross browser testing now, but use for specification test or repeated browser operations.

+## Roadmap

+E2E-Server has aimed to use E2E test, but current codes is under development version, it is unstable and more features needed.
+So this project plans to make many breaking changes by first half of 2017.

 ## Getting Started (Web UI)

 1. start docker-compose